 Our final report Thinking big: How to use theory of change for systems change presents practical insights from our research and conversations.
 We identify five common pitfalls that organisations fall into when using theory of change, and walk through five rules of thumb that will help organisations to use the approach to tackle complex problems.

 Our systems change guide has become one of NPC’s most popular reports, with over 15,000 downloads to date.
-Our follow-up report has also been very well-received with 2,500 downloads and positive comments on social media.
+Our follow-up report has also been very well-received with nearly 5,000 downloads in its first year and positive comments on social media.